 Officials expected that these 27 vehicles would be sufficient to provide service on the extended line, but again demand far exceeded the cars' capacity.
 Following the opening of the extension to Fisherman's Wharf, this fleet had been supplemented by operating various vintage streetcars owned by the Municipal Railway and the non-profit Market Street Railway group.

 There are 18 stops located on Market street.
 At the southern end, the stops are two to three blocks apart.
 In the Downtown shopping area, stops are located at almost every block.
-The stops in the center of the street utilize raised concrete boarding areas, with ramps available for handicapped persons.
+The stops in the center of the street utilize raised concrete boarding areas or islands, with ramps available for handicapped persons.

 Service on the F Line is provided up to 20 hours per day, 365 days per year.
 Cars operate until after midnight, and the first cars return to the line before 6:00 a.m.
 Service on the E line noirmally operates from 10:00 AM to 7:00 PM daily.

 Frequency of service varies, but schedules call for service at least every ten minutes.
 However, the tremendous popularity of the F-line often exceeds the current number of cars available to meet the demand.